TrueFit/GildedRose/README.md

 ![Categories Table](Doc/categories-table.png)

 While this solution may not be able to address all future requirements, it felt like a right-size approach given how nicely it was able to handle the initial set of requirements.
-So long as new requirements do not alter the calculations that are applied consistently across all items, then this solution should be able to handle them.

 To track the current date of the inventory, I have added the SYSTEM_DATES table.
-It has a single record which holds the data for which item values were last calculated.
+It has a single record which holds the date for which item values were last calculated.

 Loading of data into the schema is done at application startup by the com.gildedrose.DataInitializer class.
 It reads the inventory.txt file, builds the JPA entities and persists them to the database.
 It is also responsible for populating the values of the IGNORE_SELL_IN and QUALITY_CHANGE_EXPRESSION columns on the entities.

+Regarding class types used in the Java layer, I kept it reasonable slim.
+Flow of control for a request is as follows:

+	RestController ---> ServiceImpl ---> JPA EntityManager ---> (database)

+In larger, more complex system I would often include a Repository layer, along with Converter classes dedicated to converting entities to DTO (data transfer objects).
+However, all that felt like overkill for this solution as the service layer is able to work with the EntityManager, and the code is straight-forward.

 ### Testing
 Ensuring that the logic needed to compute sellIn and quality values is correct (and stays that way after future enhancements) is very important.
 For this reason I chose to focus my testing efforts on this area.
 There are two areas of the code that need to be rigorously tested in order to achieve this goal: